dasec/fishy/doc/source/01_introduction.rst

 hiding.

-In our research regarding existing tools for filesystem based data hinding techniques we only came up with a hand full of tool.
+In our research regarding existing tools for filesystem based data hinding techniques we only came up with a hand full of tools.
 None of these provide a consistent interface for multiple filesystems and various hiding techniques.
-For most of them it seemed, that development has been stopped.
+For most of them it seemed that development has been stopped.

-With this background, there is no currently active framework for filesystem based data hinding techniques, other than fishy.
-As fishy aimes to provide an easy to use framework for creating new hiding techniques, this project might be useful for all security researchers, which are concerned with data hiding.
+With this background, there is no currently active framework for filesystem based data hinding techniques, other than `fishy`.
+As `fishy` aimes to provide an easy to use framework for creating new hiding techniques, this project might be useful for all security researchers, which are concerned with data hiding.

 This toolkit provides a cli interface for hiding data via the command line.
-Also the implemented hiding techniques can be used in other projects by importing fishy as a library.
-Besides that, fishy can also act as a framework to easily implement custom hiding techniques.
+Also the implemented hiding techniques can be used in other projects by importing `fishy` as a library.
+Besides that, `fishy` can also act as a framework to easily implement custom hiding techniques.

 Limitations